 "…. transformation isn’t about digitizing a channel or simply doing more things digitally.
 It’s a much broader scope than that.
 We’re really looking to improve and simplify customer “moments of truth”—and all the supporting processes that build a true omnichannel, world-class experience."
-Rob Roy, Chief Digital Officer at McKinsey
+Rob Roy, Chief Digital Officer at T-Mobile

 The ability to harness data, gain insights, and make impactful changes in members' lives.
 With this knowledge comes the ability to change, to innovate and improve processes.
 Allowing the credit union to get in front of the member and deliver what the member wants when they want it.
 This is the power to transform.

 Transformation does not occur with the purchase of technology and a hand-off to IT.
 It is an enterprise endeavor.
 Paul Lenoradi, a University of California at Santa Barbara professor of technology management, describes this transformation as a "process that doesn't occur from sparkling rhetoric and bold promises,… but from decisions made by employees on the front lines."

 Thomas Siebel, author of Digital Transformation: Survive and Thrive in an Era of Mass Extinction, has called transformation as the "next do-or-die imperative.
 How CEO's respond will determine whether their companies thrive or perish."

 And, David Rogers, author of The Digital Transformation Playbook has identified the five domains of digital transformation as;